KJHJason/Cultured-Downloader/README.md

 Hence, I coded this program to automate the process of downloading images from a post via web scraping.

-In the end, I spent about 6 days on this mini-project so you can expect some bugs...
+In the end, I spent about 8 days on this mini-project so you can expect some bugs...

+Although the program has Japanese language support, most of them are translated by [DeepL](https://www.deepl.com/translator).
+Hence, feel free to correct any mistranslation/grammatical errors by forking it and make a pull request after correcting the translation.

-## Disclaimers
+## Terms of Use
 1. This program, Cultured Downloader, is not liable for any damages caused.
 This program is meant for personal use and to save time downloading images from pixiv Fanbox and Fantia manually.
-2. This program requires the user to login upon running this program and if the user is not logged in, he/she will not be able to download any images that requires a membership as to support the artist.
-3. As a user of this program, you must never share any data such as config.json to other people.
+2. As a user of this program, please do not use this program to  break any of Fantia's or pixiv Fanbox's Terms of Service/Terms of Use.
-   If you have been found to be sharing YOUR data or using OTHER people's data, this program and the developer(s) will not be liable but the user(s) involved will be.
+3. As a user of this program, you must never share any data such as your fantia_cookies file to other people.
+This is not permissible as it will cause damages to the artists that you are downloading from.
+If you have been found to be sharing YOUR data or using OTHER people's data, this program and the developer(s) will not be liable for the damages caused but the user(s) involved will be.
-4. Although the program has Japanese language support, most of them are translated by [DeepL](https://www.deepl.com/translator).
-Hence, feel free to correct any mistranslation/grammatical errors by forking it and make a pull request after correcting the translation.

 ## Features
 * **Allow multiple URLs input**